-The Commission will continue to respond to requests from public agencies and private interests for park and open space planning data and requests for technical assistance on park and open space planning matters.
-Types of data to be provided include information on existing and potential park and open space sites, the existing natural resource base, and park and open space planning standards.
-Technical assistance may include feasibility studies with respect to specific park and open space sites.
+The Commission will continue to respond to requests from public agencies and private interests for land use, housing, natural resource base, and park and open space inventory data and related regional plan data from Commission files.
+Types of data to be provided include planning-related soils data, including soils well-suited for agricultural use; information on historic, existing, and planned land use; information on housing types and densities; data to conduct local job-housing balance analyses; information on environmental corridors, isolated natural resource areas, and other environmentally sensitive areas, and open space acquisition.
+The Commission will also continue to provide park and open space planning standards based the regional park plan and technical assistance that may include feasibility studies with respect to specific park and open space sites.